-Technology and Recording Policies:
+Cell Phone and Recording Policies:

 Please turn your cell phones off (or to silent mode) during class.
-The use of headphones or earbuds during class is also prohibited (unless you have received instructor approval).
-Use of a cell phone, smart phone, headphones, or similar devices during class can be considered a classroom disruption and may result in the student being dismissed from the class for the day.
+Use of a cell phone, smart phone, or similar device during class can be considered a classroom disruption and may result in the student being dismissed from the class for the day.
 If there is an urgent need to have a cell phone or messaging device turned on during class (such as for a medical, family, or child-care emergency), set the device to vibrate and step outside of the classroom to answer the call with a minimum of disturbance to the class.
 Audio/video recording of lectures is only permitted for students with proper DSPS forms, and for the student's individual use only.
 Recordings may not be shared online.
 Cameras may not be used during classroom meetings without instructor approval.